wbrowar/workbench/README.md

 - Run this to automate tasks as files in the `_source` folder are modified.
 Use `control+C` or close the Terminal window to stop `grunt watch`.

 ### `grunt release`
 - Running `grunt release` will run all of the tasks in the default `grunt` task, then it will run tasks to build your meta icons, generate Critical CSS, then process the files in your `_source/_html` folder.
-It's intended that `grunt release` be run before deploying your files to dev or prod servers.
+It's intended that `grunt release` be run before deploying your files to staging or prod servers.

 ## Settings
 ### package.json